MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/tax-details-for-paid-apps.md

-﻿---
+---
-Description: To understand your tax considerations for price selection, payout implications, and tax responsibility, see your countries/regions of distribution in the tables below.
+description: To understand your tax considerations for price selection, payout implications, and tax responsibility, see your countries/regions of distribution in the tables below.
 title: Tax details
 ms.assetid: 97F77EBA-EBA1-4308-8F64-F40988BCBB2C
 ms.date: 03/05/2019